maruf009sultan/rag-chat-frontend/README.md

 ## 🧪 Testing Locally

 Want to test without a real API?
-Use a mock service like [Mocky](https://designer.mocky.io/):
+Use a mock service:

 1. Create a mock endpoint that returns:
    ```json